OleksandrDemian/limo/packages/article/README.md

 ```

 ## App
-Now that we have all the base component we can start implementing the application.
+Now that we have all the base components we can start implementing the application.

 ### Users router
 ```javascript